Renewable Energy Sources

 Renewable energy sources and green electricity suppliers are the best way of providing sustainable electricity.
 Luckily, renewable energy sources are on the rise in the UK, which produces the greatest share of wind electricity than any other country in the G20.

-Our Energy Mix criteria assesses companies on how much of their electricity supply comes from renewable energy sources.
-To see other companies that generate their electricity entirely from renewable energy sources, look for brands that score highly for Energy Mix in our Ethical Energy Ratings Table.
+Our Energy Mix criteria assesses companies on how much of their electricity supply comes from renewable and non-fossil fuel energy sources.
+To see other companies that generate their electricity entirely from non-fossil fuel energy sources, look for brands that score highly for Energy Mix in our Ethical Energy Ratings Table.

 What is a Renewable Energy Guarantee of Origin (REGO)?